Survival Action Claims in Ohio | Kisling, Nestico & Redick

 Survival actions differ from wrongful death claims in that they are focused on the decedent.

 Under Ohio Revised Code Section 2305.21, survival actions allow for claims that would have been available to the decedent had they lived.
-The being that it would be unfair to deny someone from filing a claim because the person passed away.
+It would be unfair to deny someone from filing a claim because the person passed away.

 Who Recovers Survival Actions Damages?